 Virginia’s outdoor recreation spans a geographical range that few eastern states can match — the Appalachian Mountains in the west (Shenandoah National Park, the Blue Ridge Parkway, Mount Rogers at 5,729 feet), the rolling Piedmont foothills with their vineyard trails and river corridors in the center, and the Atlantic coast’s barrier islands and the Chesapeake Bay’s 3,600 miles of tidal shoreline in the east.
-The state contains 101 miles of the Appalachian Trail as it traverses the Blue Ridge, some of the most technically demanding mountain biking in the mid-Atlantic in the Roanoke Valley and Massanutten Mountain, world-class trout fishing in the New River and its tributaries, and the finest urban whitewater paddling in the eastern United States in Richmond’s James River.
-Virginia’s outdoor culture is deepened by the proximity of most of the state’s population to multiple recreation categories — few states offer this much variety within a half-day’s drive for the majority of residents.
+The state contains 550 miles of the Appalachian Trail — the longest single-state segment of the entire trail — including 101 miles inside Shenandoah National Park, technically demanding mountain biking in the Roanoke Valley and on Massanutten Mountain, strong trout fishing in the New River and its tributaries, and the urban whitewater paddling of Richmond’s James River.
+Virginia’s outdoor culture is deepened by the proximity of most of the state’s population to multiple recreation categories — few states pack this much variety within a half-day’s drive for most residents.

-Shenandoah National Park’s 500+ miles of trails provide the most accessible serious hiking in the mid-Atlantic — within two hours of Washington D.C. and three hours of Richmond, yet with genuine backcountry wilderness in the park’s 40% designated wilderness area.
+Shenandoah National Park’s 500+ miles of trails put serious, accessible hiking within two hours of Washington D.C. and three hours of Richmond, yet with genuine backcountry wilderness in the park’s 40% designated wilderness area.
 The signature hikes:

 .jpg?width=1200)

-- Old Rag Mountain (9 miles RT): The finest day hike in Virginia; a granite summit reached by a boulder scramble above treeline; permit required March–November; views extend to the Blue Ridge and the Piedmont 2,000 feet below
+- Old Rag Mountain (9 miles RT): Virginia’s signature day hike; a granite summit reached by a boulder scramble above treeline; day-use ticket required March 1 through November 30; views extend to the Blue Ridge and the Piedmont 2,000 feet below

 - Dark Hollow Falls (1.4 miles RT): The most popular waterfall hike in the park; 70-foot cascade accessible from Skyline Drive; family-appropriate